 To request or download a press packet, please contact Angel Gardner at firstname.lastname@example.org.

 NDI’s In-School Program is exuberant and intellectually engaging – and unlike any other program of its kind.
 The program consists of two models: a year-long program as well as shorter, intensive residencies.
-A Master Teacher/Choreographer, Musician/Composer, and an Assistant Teacher lead an entire grade level in classes that take place during the school day, placing the arts on equal standing with all academics.
+A Master Teacher/Choreographer, Musician/Composer, and an Assistant Teacher lead an entire grade level in classes that take place during the school day, deeply rooting the arts in a school’s culture and curriculum.
 In the process, our teachers foster in students a love of the arts and a curiosity about the world.
-The ISP teaches skills essential to a child’s education – critical thinking and collaboration, habits of healthy living, global perspective, cultural literacy, the ability to communicate ideas through an art form, an essential confidence in their ability to learn, and a hunger for continued achievement.
+The In-School Program teaches skills vital to a child’s education – critical thinking and collaboration, habits of healthy living, global perspective, cultural literacy, the ability to communicate ideas through an art form, an essential confidence in his or her ability to learn, and a hunger for continued achievement.
 At the core of NDI’s success is its unique pedagogy, developed over decades, that addresses the needs of children across a spectrum of abilities.
 NDI serves all children including those with physical and cognitive challenges, blind and deaf children, and English language learners.

 NDI special partnerships include:

-• Lighthouse International, a school for children who are blind or losing vision
+• Lighthouse International, a school for children who are blind or visually impaired

 SWAT Team (Scholarships for the Willing, Achieving and Talented): Approximately 100 dancers selected from the In-School Program receive advanced dance instruction for 3-5 hours each Saturday or at selected after-school locations.
 The program culminates in NDI’s Event of the Year, a large-scale public performance featuring the SWAT and Celebration Team dancers.

-Approximately 80 dancers who demonstrate an extraordinary commitment throughout their NDI training are given scholarships to join our most advanced performance troupe.
-These dancers perform year round in a variety of locations, which have included Symphony Space, Lincoln Center, Juilliard, City Center, the Kennedy Center, the White House, as well as in nationally televised events.
+Approximately 90 dancers who demonstrate an extraordinary commitment throughout their NDI training are given scholarships to join our most advanced performance troupe.
+These dancers perform year-round in a variety of locations, which have included Symphony Space, Lincoln Center, Juilliard, New York City Center, the Kennedy Center for the Performing Arts, the White House, as well as in nationally televised events.

 Irene Diamond Summer Institute:

-A month-long performing arts academy, this rigorous program combines a full schedule of classes in ballet, jazz, tap, ethnic dance, music (voice and orchestra) and theater.
+A month-long performing arts academy, this rigorous program combines a full schedule of classes in ballet, jazz, tap, ethnic dance, modern, music and theater.
 Special guest artists introduce the children to a range of artistic experiences.
 Each year, 100 full scholarships are awarded.

 NDI Teaching Artists are professional dancers and musicians trained in NDI’s unique, award-winning pedagogy.
-NDI offers 2-Week Workshops in New York City that enable professional dancers and dance educators to study NDI’s renowned teaching methodology.
-Our Master Teachers also share NDI’s pedagogy with communities throughout the U.S. and internationally through Teacher Training Residencies.
+NDI offers Teaching Artist Trainings in New York City, including a Two-Week Intensive and a Special Popluations Workshop, that enable professional dancers and dance educators to study NDI’s renowned teaching methodology.
+Our Master Teachers also share NDI’s pedagogy with communities throughout the U.S. and internationally through Teaching Artist Training residencies.

-NATIONAL DANCE INSTITUTE CENTER FOR LEARNING & THE ARTS: National Dance Institute officially opened the doors of its permanent home in the Fall of 2011.
-The NDI Center, comprised of four studios including a performance space, two galleries and administrative offices, will further our mission and expand our reach, becoming a beacon for children, teachers and artists in the community and worldwide.
+NATIONAL DANCE INSTITUTE CENTER FOR LEARNING & THE ARTS: National Dance Institute officially opened the doors of its permanent home in the fall of 2011.
+The NDI Center, comprised of four studios including a performance space, two galleries and administrative offices, furthers our mission and expands our reach, serving as a beacon for children, teachers and artists in the community and worldwide.